mach3builders/mach3queue/README.md

 ## Installation

-First, add the package in composer and install it.
+First, add the package in composer.
 ```json
 {
   "require": {